-• The control connection between a K2 client and GigE switch "A".
+The control connection between a K2 SAN-attached system and GigE switch "A".

-- 1. The control team on the K2 client fails over and communication begins on the other control port. - 2.
+- 1. The control team on the K2 SAN-attached system fails over and communication begins on the other control port. - 2.
 The control communication finds a path through GigE "B" switch and across an ISL to GigE switch "A" to reach the same control port on the same K2 Media Server. - 3.
 Media (iSCSI) traffic keeps using the same path. - 4.
 K2 Media Server "A" is still the media file system/metadata server.
 The media file system (SNFS) and media database do not fail over. - 5.
-The other K2 clients (not affected by the connection failure) keep using the same paths for media and control, as in pre-failover behavior.
+The other K2 SAN-attached systems (not affected by the connection failure) keep using the same paths for media and control, as in pre-failover behavior.